ATLas278/mask_detection/README.md

 ## Classification Report
 <img src="images/classification_report.png"/>
-As shown above on our trained dataset, we have a macro average of 89% and a weighted average of 90%
+As shown above on our trained dataset, it has a macro average of 89% and a weighted average of 90%

 # **Phase 2**
 The second phase includes:<br>